yoshsa17/adsic/README.md

-# Algorithm and Data Structures implemented in C
+# Algorithm and Data Structures in C